 A publicly-accessible website to upload their screencast (e.g., YouTube or some Coursera-managed site)

 A working Virtual Box 4.3.12 installation or a public URL for accessing the HTTP-based API of the cloud service hosted on infrastructure, such as Google AppEngine or Amazon EC2.

+A non-public repository for developing their solution so they don’t violate the Coursera Code of Conduct by allowing other students to copy their solutions.

 Outreach and Publicity